FreeWebStyler/ascii-sort/readme.md

 ### Security Vulnerabilities

-If you discover a security vulnerability please send an e-mail to me at nevidlovskyi@yandex.ru.
+If you discover a security vulnerability please send an e-mail to me at nevidlovskyi at yandex.ru.
 All security vulnerabilities will be promptly addressed.

 ### License